 To protect a person or public safety during this time, a judge may issue a temporary extreme risk protection order that restricts a person's access to firearms before the person has been notified of the petition, and before a full hearing is held.
-A temporary order will only be issued if the judge has determined that the temporary order is necessary to prevent imminent danger.
+The order is only issued if the judge has determined that it is necessary to prevent danger of injury in the near future.